Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

 This calculates to about 42 milliamps per LED at max brightness WHITE.

-With just 8 RGB LEDs the current draw of 336 milliamps (power 1.68 watts) worst case through the Arduino Nano should be OK.
-If it got to be many more than that I would use a separate power source for the LEDs.
+With just 8 RGB LEDs the current draw of 336 milliamps (power 1.68 watts) worst case through the Arduino Nano should be OK, at least for a short time.
+If it got to be many more LEDs than that I would use a separate power source for the LEDs.
 At first in our projects I only use one color at a time on each LED and so limit power draw.
 Later, you will find that we set a parameter to limit the total power for each LED in the FastLED library.
-My plan is to use various software means to limit power to less than 168 milliamps or 0.84 watts, probably significantly less.
+My plan is to use various software means to limit power to less than 168 milliamps or 0.84 watts for our 8-LED stick, probably significantly less.

 Calculating wire size (Google for instance wire gauge ampacity 5v dc): the following link leads to information about power that can be safely passed through wire of different types and guages.
 - https://www.powerstream.com/Wire_Size.htm

 Looking up in the table referenced above, an AWG30 single strand wire meeting the specs of the site could carry 860 milliamps.
-We are using multi stranded AWG30 so we would not expect the full 5X safety margin.
+We are using multi stranded AWG30 so we would not expect the full 5X safety margin on our design limit of 168 milliamps.
 Even so, I suspect that our AWG30 would be adequate.
 In fact I have used silicon coated multi stranded AWG30 to power two WS2812B 32 LED strands just due to ignorance of the issue.
 The margin of safety you want depends on other things too, such as the voltage drop you can tolerate (the table gives resistance data) and whether the electronics comes in contact with someone.

  An AWG24 single strand wire meeting the specs of the site could carry 3,500 milliamps.
-Obviously AWG24 multi strand is overkill, even though we are using multi stranded.
+Obviously even multi strand AWG24 is overkill.

 For my Graduation Cap project with 372 WS2812B LEDs I used AWG20 multi stranded wire for power and ground because it came in contact with my daughters when operating the caps and I wasn't willing to chance any possibility of discomfort.